Particular/docs.particular.net/persistence/upgrades/asp-saga-pruning.md

 This document explains how to upgrade and patch a system for [Azure Storage Persistence bug #74](https://github.com/Particular/NServiceBus.Persistence.AzureStorage/issues/74) using NServiceBus.Azure hotfix release 6.2.5.

+> [!WARNING]
-WARNING: When upgrading to NServiceBus.Persistence.AzureStorage version 1 and above, the following upgrade will need to be performed prior to beginning any other upgrade steps.
+> When upgrading to NServiceBus.Persistence.AzureStorage version 1 and above, the following upgrade will need to be performed prior to beginning any other upgrade steps.

+> [!WARNING]
-WARNING: The [saga de-duplication patch](/persistence/upgrades/asp-saga-deduplication.md) process must be completed at least once prior to proceeding with this update.
+> The [saga de-duplication patch](/persistence/upgrades/asp-saga-deduplication.md) process must be completed at least once prior to proceeding with this update.

 ## How to know if a system may be affected